-Best Things to See and Do at the Shedd Aquarium with Kids
+Shedd Aquarium with Kids: Best Things to Do at Chicago's Biggest Aquarium

 OUR LATEST VIDEOS

-If you're staying in town and plan to visit multiple attractions in the Chicago area (we’re looking at you, people with visiting relatives you’ll be squiring around town), it’s worth it to look into a Go City - Chicago sightseeing pass to save money on entrance fees to attractions like the Navy Pier, Field Museum, the aquarium, and the planetarium.
+If you're staying in town and plan to visit multiple attractions in the Chicago area (we’re looking at you, people with visiting relatives you’ll be squiring around town), it’s worth it to look into a Go City - Chicago sightseeing pass to save money on entrance fees to attractions like the Navy Pier, Field Museum, the aquarium, and Adler Planetarium.

-Here are our favorite features of the Shedd Aquarium for kids and families.
+Here are our favorite features of the Shedd Aquarium in Chicago for kids and families.

 The Caribbean Reef Tank in Chicago's Shedd Aquarium.
 Photo courtesy of the Shedd Aquarium